connexcs/docs/docs/customer/routing.md

 **Ingress Routing** is the process that allocates an incoming call (dialed by our customers) based on the assigned Customer Rate Card, which then Egresses the call to a specified provider.
 This allows multiple rate cards to be used with or without a prefix.
 First, a check is done for the longest prefix, then the shortest prefix is checked for a match.
 If no prefix is matched, it will match the rate cards with mutually exclusive destinations.
 If there are multiple rate cards with the same prefix, you must set up a dial plan with a Tech Prefix to identify the correct card.

-!!! info Routing Templates and more
+!!! info "Routing Templates and more"
     Create templates for customer routing in [**Routing Global**](https://docs.connexcs.com/global-routing/).
 For more information on Routing, see [**Routing Setup**](https://docs.connexcs.com/video-guide/#routing-setup) in our Video Guides for a detailed walkthrough.
 You can find additional documentation in the [**Routing Overview**](https://docs.connexcs.com/routing/) and [**Routing Strategy**](https://docs.connexcs.com/routing-strategy/) sections.

 ## Configure Routing